microsoft/fast/specs/anchored-region/anchored-region.md

 Layout logic could called frequently during scrolling and resize operations so efficient code is a priority here.
 At a minimum layout recalculations should be limited to once per frame.

 ### Dependencies
 [IntersectionObserver api](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) is unsupported on IE, and [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) is unsupported on IE, Safari and Firefox.
 Both are required by the component.

-Question - do we support a fallback mode that relies on getBoundingClientRect() if the observers are not present?
+Authors who wish to use this component on these platforms will need to use polyfills.

 ### Test Plan
 TBD